aethertap/leptos_axum_login/README.md

 # Leptos, Axum, Sqlx, tower-sessions, axum_login

-This repository ~~will eventually be~~ is a working example of session management and authentication/authorization using the tools in the title.
+This repository is a working example of session management and authentication/authorization using the tools in the title.
 There are a few other examples that hit some of those parts, but I want to put it all together into a simple template, mostly so I could actually learn how it works.
 Hopefully it will be helpful to others at some point as well.

 ## A friendly warning

 I'm still getting used to the modern web, so if you notice something crazy about this repo, you're probably right and I'd love to know about it.
-I'm also working on an example like this for 0.7 (it's done, but has too much other stuff in it at the moment).
+This branch holds the updated 0.7 code, which is working as of 2024-11-12.
+It probably has bugs, and it's possible that I haven't updated all of the comments correctly.
+Please open an issue if something sounds wrong or needs extra explanation, I'm aiming for this to be a super-clear intro to getting leptos working with logins and sessions.

 ## Getting set up